marccanby/linguiphyr/paper/paper.md

 The primary goals of LinguiPhyR are to

 1. Make phylogenetics accessible to linguists by requiring *no* coding or writing of configuration files.
-While these are useful skills, we believe phylogenetics can only be useful to historical linguistics if considerable analysis is given to the results of phylogenetic algorithms by linguists.
-Giving linguists the option to spend their time analyzing trees in a GUI rather than writing complicated code will facilitate this work.
+While these are useful skills, giving linguists the option to spend their time analyzing trees in a GUI rather than writing code will facilitate analyses of phylogenetic inferences.

 3. Make it easy to find and visualize trees for a new linguistic dataset.
 One simply has to upload the dataset and select optimization criteria (or use the default settings).
-Trees are then displayed in the app and can be downloaded for inclusion in other work.
+Trees are then displayed in the app and can be downloaded (either as images or as Nexus files) for inclusion in other work.

 4. Provide a comprehensive set of (parsimony-based) analysis tools.
 These focus on the following questions: why are particular trees being suggested for the dataset?
 What evidence does a dataset contain for other trees proposed by the community?
 What is the effect of particular coding